Change CC Splash Screen

 Open the app now, it will show a DOS menu with the options.
 I've put all three PSCCIcon executables inside.
 So this will work on all CC versions.

-But first things first, go to the folder where Photoshop is located, right click it and select
+Open the folder where Photoshop is located, right click it the Photoshop.app and select

-Show Package Contents open the Contents folder then the Resources folder.
-The path then is:
+Show Package Contentsopen the Contents folder then the Resources folder:

-Find the following file and copy them to your Desktop:
+Find the following files and copy them to your Desktop:

 IconResources.idx PSIconsHighRes.dat PSIconsLowRes.dat